-3. & 4.
-Tomato Cage Christmas trees: Two entirely different trees, both made from… guess what, tomato cages!
-The one one the left made by Mary and Tim at 17Apart is so simple and chic, just add string lights!
-The one on the right made by Roeshel at Diy Show Off is adorned with lighted garlands, how pretty!
+Two entirely different DIY Christmas trees, both made from… guess what, tomato cages!
+The one one the left made by 17Apart is so simple and chic, just add string lights!
+The one on the right made from Diy Show Off is adorned with lighted garlands, how pretty!

-6. Ladder Christmas tree: Gorgeous, rustic and spontaneous, this charming ladder tree by the incredible Donna at Funky Junk Interiors is re-purposing at its finest!
+Rustic and spontaneous, this charming ladder tree by the incredible Donna at Funky Junk Interiors is re-purposing at its finest!
 A great idea for Christmas decorations in small spaces

-How fun would it be to decorate this tree!
-If cutting pvc pipes sounds intimidating, gather some shampoo bottles of various sizes, and perhaps even paint them!
+How fun would it be to decorate this PVC pipe DIY Christmas tree!
+If cutting pvc pipes sounds intimidating, gather some water bottles of various sizes, or paper mailing tubes and perhaps even paint them!
 From Martha Stewart .